February 19, 2025

 THE RESTLESS BREED (1957)

 There appears to be a significant role for Scott Marlowe yet he is irrelevant until near the movie's end.
-Even then, one wonders why drag out his character so frequently.
-The young Marlowe pops up throughout the film lurking nervously against storefront posts, in alleys, or peeping through a broken section of saloon window.
+The young Marlowe pops up throughout the film lurking nervously against storefront posts, in alleys, or peeping through a broken section of a saloon window.
 His every appearance proves he does not have the nerve to shoot down Brady.
-The eavesdropper reports to Leo Gordon, one in the gang of gun-runners, whose boss is Jim Davis.
+This eavesdropper reports to Leo Gordon, one in the gang of gun-runners, whose boss is Jim Davis.

 All the town's previous sheriffs have been murdered soon after taking office.
 Brady himself survives numerous assassination attempts but the gang's numbers only dwindle.
 Beware of a hot-headed lawyer with a gun.
 Williams finally gets the facts about Brady and nearly apologizes.
 The murderer arrives back in town with a few of his henchmen.
 We learn of Marlowe's small part in the murder, then he disappears from the film.
 We can only assume he still lurks.
 Everyone supposed to be dead is now dead and Williams supports the Brady-Bancroft union.

 Note: I could not pinpoint the restless breed.
-I presume it is Brady, out for revenge.
+It could be Brady, out for revenge.
 The contraband gang is quite restless.
 Perhaps it is Bancroft, wanting to break out of a children's shelter.
-Perhaps it is the town itself.
-It could be the four producers needed for the film.
+Perhaps it is all three or the town itself.
+It could be the four producers of the film.

 June 5, 2024